Roma Earless Dragon: Profile and Information

 One way to tell the difference between the male and female sometimes is the presence of a preanal pore on each side of the male, which sometimes is absent in the females.

-In many species of this lizard, there are no femoral pores, with only the Tympanocryptis tetraporophora as an exception.
+Many of these lizard species have no femoral pores, with only the Tympanocryptis tetraporophora as an exception.

 Etymology

-This lizard was named in recognition of Steve Wilson’s contributions to Australian herpetology, more particularly his direct contribution to the study of the diversity of Tympanocryptis in Queensland.
+This lizard was named in recognition of Steve Wilson’s contributions to Australian herpetology, particularly his direct contribution to studying the diversity of Tympanocryptis in Queensland.

-Luckily, Steve Wilson discovered this new reptile species during a survey, made provision for in-life photographs, and collected the only voucher specimens.
+Luckily, Steve Wilson discovered this new reptile species during a survey, provided in-life photographs, and collected only voucher specimens.

 Feeding